 Dutch-process cocoa powder for coating (optional)

-Add the vanilla and olive oil and whisk from the center out only until smooth and glossy.
-(If the chocolate is not completely melted, refer to page 36 for instructions on using a water bath to melt the chocolate.)
+3. Add the vanilla and olive oil and whisk from the center out only until smooth and glossy.

 Keep the bowl of ganache at room temperature while you test the final consistency.
 A properly made truffle ganache is firm enough to scoop and shape but still tastes creamy.
 Dip a teaspoon into the ganache, set the coated spoon on a small plate, and refrigerate for 10 to 15 minutes.
 After chilling, the ganache on the spoon should be smooth and firm but still taste creamy.
 It is unlikely, but if the glaze is too firm, add a tablespoon of room temperature milk and repeat the test.
 Add a second tablespoon if needed.

-Cool the ganache in a shallow dish at room temperature for 30 minutes.
-(The ganache sets up fastest and most evenly in a 9-inch / 23-cm glass pie pan or similar dish.)
-Refrigerate uncovered until the surface is no longer soft, then place a piece of parchment paper or plastic wrap directly onto the surface of the ganache, covering it completely, and refrigerate for at least 3 hours or until very firm.
+4. Cool the ganache in a shallow dish at room temperature for 30 minutes.
+Refrigerate uncovered until the surface is no longer soft, then place a piece of parchment paper or plastic wrap directly onto the surface of the ganache, covering it completely, and refrigerate for at least 3 hours or until firm.
 The ganache can be refrigerated at this point for up to 1 week in an airtight container.

 Make The Truffle Centers

 Line a shallow container with parchment.
 Remove the ganache from the refrigerator.
 Use a spoon to scoop out 1-inch / 2.5-cm pieces of ganache and another to push the ganache off the spoon into the container.
-(If you prefer more uniform truffles, use a 1⁄2-tablespoon scoop.)
 When a half dozen or so are made, roll and press the pieces into irregularly shaped rounds.
-Repeat until all the ganache has been used, washing and drying your hands as needed.
 (If at any time the ganache becomes too soft to shape, refrigerate until cold and proceed.)
 Cover and refrigerate the truffle centers in layers separated by parchment paper for 15 to 25 minutes before finishing with the cocoa coating.

 Finish The Truffles

-Choose one of the following three methods from the chapter introduction (page 36) to suit your time or taste: roll in cocoa powder and flaked sea salt, coat in melted chocolate and cocoa powder (the hybrid method), or enrobe in tempered chocolate.
+Roll in cocoa powder and flaked sea salt, or coat in melted chocolate and cocoa powder.
 Place the coated truffles in the refrigerator to set for 30 to 45 minutes.
-Sprinkle the truffles with a few grains of flaked sea salt, if you like, just before serving.